Merck Manual

 Prevention of Squamous Cell Carcinoma

-Because squamous cell carcinoma seems to be related to ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.
+Because squamous cell carcinoma is associated with ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.

 • Sun avoidance: Seeking shade, minimizing outdoor activities between 10 AM and 4 PM (when sun's rays are strongest), and avoiding sunbathing and the use of tanning beds